 While there are few albacore-specific management measures in place in the Pacific, both the IATTC and WCPFC have adopted measures to reduce bycatch that may take place in the albacore fishery.
 Member countries are asked to implement the International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries.
 Additionally, both RFMOs require members to implement the FAO Guidelines to Reduce Sea Turtle Mortality in Fishing Operations and require longline vessels to carry line cutters and de-hookers.
 Member nations are encouraged to use circle hooks and follow proper handling and release guidelines in the case of incidental sea turtle capture.
 Member nations are also to implement the FAO International Plan of Action for the Conservation and management of sharks and all RFMO member nations are prohibited from landing, retaining, storing, and shipping oceanic whitetip and silky sharks.

-The Indian Ocean Tuna Commission (IOTC) is the RFMO charged with managing albacore tuna in the Indian Ocean.
+The Indian Ocean Tuna Commission (IOTC) is the RFMO charged with managing albacore tuna in the Indian OceaThere are currently 31 members (majority are nation states) in the IOTC.
 Among management measures in place for member countries are: requirements that countries report the number of vessels exceeding 78 feet long (and under 78 feet long if fishing outside their exclusive economic zone), vessel monitoring requirements, a Fleet Development Plan for capacity control, bycatch mitigation strategies (particularly with sea turtles, juvenile tunas, and sharks, and observer coverage (IOTC requires at least five percent of vessels have an observer).
 Additionally, member countries are required to record and report catch and effort data by species and gear type.
 IOTC members are also required to submit any information regarding Illegal, Unreported, and Unregulated vessels to the Commission.

 Albacore tuna are migratory and have a high reproductive rate, making it fairly resilient to fishing pressure.
 However, the species’ schooling and spawning behavior makes it easier for fishermen to target and catch them.
 Albacore tuna are currently overfished in the North and South Atlantic, and are undergoing overfishing in the South Atlantic according to a 2014 Seafood Watch report.
 Populations of albacore tuna in the Pacific Ocean are healthy, and overfishing is not occurring there.
 In the Indian Ocean, albacore tuna is currently undergoing overfishing but they are not overfished.